ricardo-perello/RepliCode/README.md

 - **Deterministic I/O**: File operations, sockets, and system calls behave consistently across all nodes
 - **Replicated Execution**: All nodes execute the same state transitions in lockstep
 - **Integration with Consensus Mechanisms** to ensure verifiable execution
-- **Network Layer**: Deterministic socket operations and connection management
+- **Network Layer**: Deterministic socket operations and connection management with NAT-inspired abstraction
+- **Elastic Scaling**: New runtimes can join mid-execution with minimal latency (≤211ms)
 - **Future Work**: Support for **multi-threading and advanced filesystem access** in a deterministic manner

 ---